ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/legacy/gitlab_dotcom/xf/gitlab_dotcom_xf.md

 {% docs gitlab_dotcom_usage_data_pipelines %}

-This table aggregates but does not manipulate a subset of columns from all of the gitlab_dotcom database tables.
+This table aggregates but does not manipulate a subset of columns from the pipeline related gitlab_dotcom database tables.
 These tables are populated directly from gitlab-dot-com variables.
 The calculated columns are `stage_name` and `event_name`.

+This table was split out from `gitlab_dotcom_usage_data_events` in order to allow the model to complete in a reasonable time.

 This data is associated to the top-most namespace/project level, not necessarily the level at which the event occurred.